 - Things to consider from the Speed Test Results

 - Final Take Away: Choosing A Fast Loading WordPress Theme

 How to choose the fast loading WordPress theme?

 Now and then, changing the theme would impact your website’s user experience and it might be bothering your existing customers or regular visitors.
 Above all, it claims your time and investment to renovate your designs all the way.
 So, spend as much as time (not money) to research in finding the best themes in all aspects, especially speed, and performance.

-A plethora of articles talk about the site loading speed and tactics to optimize.
+A plethora of articles talks about the site loading speed and tactics to optimize.
 It’s highly sensational if you want your website to have remarkable space online.
 You have 3sec to load.
 If your website exceeds it, then you are losing your audience.
 Otherwise, you are giving them away to your competitors.

 And, as a matter of interest that themes have a greater role in deciding your site loading speed.
 Is it possible to check how speedy the theme is, before buying?